 Finally, we examine the impact of the interference from other light sources.
-We first mix the fluorescent light with the sunlight, which commonly occurs when the node is deployed close to the window (Figure 18(a)).
+We first mix the fluorescent light with the sunlight, which commonly occurs when the node is deployed close to the window.
 The sunlight is a direct signal.
 We observe that the combined reading of the node consists of a 800mV direct component and a 90mV alternating component, and find that the periodical pattern from fluorescent lighting can still be accurately detected.
-The result shows that up to 80% of time, the logic time error is less than 600μs.
-In addition, we also mix the fluorescent light with the LED signal from a smart phone (Figure 18(b)), which is the most widely existing noise for FLIGHT in the indoor environment.
+The result shows that up to 80% of time, the logic time error is less than $600\mu s$ .
+In addition, we also mix the fluorescent light with the LED signal from a smart phone, which is the most widely existing noise for FLIGHT in the indoor environment.
 Although the generated light from LED is relative stable, due to the slight shaking of the smart phone, the amplitude of the combined signal varies, and the amplitude of the LED signal is greater than that of the fluorescent light.
-Similar to Figure 6, FLIGHT can still capture the frequency component close to 100Hz and accurately detect the lighting period delimiters.
+Similar to Figure 5, FLIGHT can still capture the frequency component close to 100Hz and accurately detect the lighting period delimiters.
 From statistics, we observe that the logic time is still accurate.
-Figure 17 shows that the
+Figure 16 shows that the error is controlled within $900\mu s$ and in most cases the error is less than $610\mu s$ .
+Finally, we mix the fluorescent light with the filament light that is another common noise for FLIGHT.
+In this scenario, the logic time is also accurate according to Figure 16.
+Therefore, we believe that FLIGHT is robust to external interferences from other light sources during clock calibration.